apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘First light’: NASA receives laser-beamed message from 10 million miles away**
+**Weather Alert: Winter storm tonight, Saturday**

-You can read more about it [here](https://www.cnn.com/2023/11/24/world/nasa-psyche-dsoc-first-light-scn/index.html).
+You can read more about it [here](https://www.kwch.com/2023/11/24/weather-alert-winter-storm-tonight-saturday/).

 ## Requirements
 - Python 3.8